-It seems crazy to call a $1,799 or AU$3,699 (about £1,470) laptop a good value, but that’s exactly what the HP Omen 17 was when it first came out.
-It’s like the design process began with someone walking into HP’s engineering lab, tossing a GTX 1070 on the table, shouting “just build a computer around this” and walking out of the room.
-It feels like HP found some gamer’s secret check list of ‘dream features in a laptop,’ and built a computer around that – focusing on graphics, display and storage.
+It seems like crazy talk to call a $1,799 or AU$3,699 (about £1,470) a bargain, but that’s exactly what we’d call the HP Omen 17 when it burst onto the scene.
+It’s like the design process consisted of someone bursting into an HP engineering lab, throwing a GTX 1070 on the table, pointing at it and loudly proclaiming “let’s make this a laptop,” then left the room.
+The HP Omen 17 is kind of like HP found some gamer’s secret wishlist of ‘dream features in a laptop,’ and used it as a design document – focusing on graphics, display and storage.

-The Omen 17 is a G-Sync enabled, 4K 17-inch gaming laptop that actually makes Ultra-HD gaming seem like a viable option.
-We wouldn’t exactly call it a budget computer, but when you see what it can do, the price tag seems like a downright bargain.
-More powerful than the Asus ROG Strix GL502 and less expensive than the Gigabyte P57X, the HP Omen 17’s price tag almost seems too good to be true.
+The HP Omen 17 is a G-Sync enabled, 4K 17-inch gaming laptop that actually makes Ultra-HD gaming seem like some attainable thing.
+We wouldn’t exactly call it a cheap laptop, but when you see what it’s capable of, the price tag seems like a downright bargain.
+More powerful than the Asus ROG Strix GL502 and less expensive than the Gigabyte P57X, the HP Omen 17’s price tag almost seems like a fantasy.

 As far as gaming laptops go, the HP Omen 17 is conservatively designed.
 It lacks the aggressive angles and sharp lines of most other high-powered laptops.
 Apart from its enormous size, you'd be hard pressed to know it's a gaming laptop at all save for the throwback HP Voodoo logo on lid.